-CHROMEBOOK INTIATIVE
+CHROMEBOOK INITIATIVE

 The Circleville City School District is excited to offer each student at CHS a Google Chromebook ("Chromebook") for use during the school year to assist with, and further your child's education.
-It is essential that all of the guidelines in the Chromebook agreement are followed to ensure the safe, efficient, and ethical operation of these electronic devices at home, at school, and in all other settings.
+It is essential that all of the guidelines in the online Chromebook agreement in the OneView Parent Portal are followed to ensure the safe, efficient, and ethical operation of these electronic devices at home, at school, and in all other settings.
 Each student will be given a Chromebook agreement in which they must share with their parents and both student and parent must sign in order to be issued their device.
 Students will receive their Chromebook the first week of school and they must be returned at the end of the year or upon withdrawal from school.
 For a copy of the agreement or for more information please visit the "Technology" tab on the Circleville City Schools website.